some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-If a Message Type of an incoming SOME/IP message is passed to the application, the TP Flag shall be reset to 0.
+The Message Type of an incoming SOME/IP message shall be passed to the application after reassembly with the TP Flag set to 0.

 .. feat_req:: 🎯
-    :id: feat_req_someip_789
+    :id: feat_req_someiptp_789
     :reqtype: Requirement
     :security: NO
     :safety: QM